BMR Calculator

 1. Choose your unit system: Imperial (feet, inches, pounds) or Metric (centimeters, kilograms).

-2. Select your gender and enter your age in years.
+2. Select your sex and enter your age in years.
+Ages under 18 automatically use the Schofield equation for kids and teens.

 3. Enter your height and weight in the fields that appear.